Learn About the WIC Farmers’ Market Nutrition Program

 To receive FMNP benefits, you must be a woman, child or infant older than four months.
 To receive senior FMNP benefits, you must be a senior who meets the age requirement determined by your state.
 Additionally, not all states have a program for seniors the same way not all states administer the program for WIC recipients.
 If you would like to receive WIC FMNP benefits, you must meet WIC eligibility requirements or be on the waiting list for certification.
 This includes being a pregnant woman, a breastfeeding woman, an infant or a child younger than five years of age.

 Furthermore, you must be living in a low-income household with an income that falls within a certain percentage of the Federal Poverty Level (FPL).
 If you already receive assistance from government programs in your state, chances are you will qualify for WIC FMNP coupons.
 However, you must also be defined as being at nutritional risk by a qualifying nurse, physician or nutritionist to receive FMNP vouchers.
 This may include being underweight or having a history of miscarriages.
 To determine your eligibility, you may receive a free health screening through the WIC program.
-To learn more about the nutritional risks associated with receiving benefits, download our guide.

 What foods can you purchase with WIC FMNP?